Downtown Raleigh Meeting District

 Downtown Raleigh has more than 50 unique meeting sites for off-site events, receptions, engagements and more, ranging from museums to live music venues to award winning chefs' restaurants to historic buildings full of stories and personality.

 Have a group that’s into museums and such?
-Combine your meeting with sight-seeing at one of three downtown museums: North Carolina Museum of Natural Sciences, where dancing among dinosaurs and meeting among whales is a reality; North Carolina Museum of History, with room for up to 500 people for elegant dinners and receptions; and Marbles Kids Museum, boasting 84,000 square feet of interactive meeting space that can be setup to be as playful as you’d like.
+Combine your meeting with sightseeing at downtown museums: North Carolina Museum of Natural Sciences, where dancing among dinosaurs and meeting among whales is a reality; and Marbles Kids Museum, boasting 84,000 square feet of interactive meeting space that can be setup to be as playful as you’d like.

 Dining and drinks

 Looking for eats and drinks?
-For starters, check out Poole’s Diner (from James Beard Award winner chef Ashley Christensen, who also owns Beasley’s Chicken + Honey, Death & Taxes, Poole'side Pies and Fox Liquor Bar in downtown Raleigh).
+For starters, check out Poole’s Diner (from James Beard Award winner chef Ashley Christensen, who also owns Beasley’s Chicken + Honey, Death & Taxes and Fox Liquor Bar in downtown Raleigh).
 Don’t forget about the previously-mentioned Raleigh Beer Garden (a Guinness World Record 350+ beers on tap), as well as Watts & Ward, an underground speakeasy teeming with a 1920s feel.
-The Pit, serving an elevated version of whole-hog barbecue, is perfect for groups, and those looking for local beer will want to swing by Crank Arm Brewing, Clouds Brewing and Little City Brewing + Provisions Co.
+The Pit, serving an elevated version of whole-hog barbecue, is perfect for groups, and those looking for local beer will want to swing by Crank Arm Brewing, just a short walk from the convention center, or other breweries downtown.

 Downtown Raleigh is where world-class museums, Southern diners, outdoor green spaces, performing arts and live music venues, breweries and underground cocktail spots all mesh together to create one incredible cultural hotspot.
 With ample parking in and around downtown, plus so many extracurricular amenities at the fingertips of your attendees, hosting events in downtown Raleigh is a home run for everyone involved.